CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 4. If the similarity score output by the neural network is below a certain threshold (that is, the people in the two photos look dissimilar), we deny access, and if they are above the threshold, we grant access.

+## The faces dataset
+The dataset that we have chosen is the Database of Faces, created by AT&T Laboratories, Cambridge.
+The database contains photos of 40 subjects, with 10 photos of each subject.

+The photos of each subject were taken under different lighting and angles, and they have different facial expressions.

+For certain subjects, multiple photos were taken of people with and without glasses.

+You may visit the website at https://www.kaggle.com/kasikrit/att-database-of-faces to access the AT&T faces dataset.

 ## Siamese Neural Networks
 The term Siamese means twins.